COVID-19 vaccination in Norway

 COVID-19 vaccination in Norway is an ongoing immunization campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19), in response to the ongoing pandemic in the country.
-As of 3 January 2022 79,5% of the population have been vaccinated with the first dose, 72,7% with the second dose and 28,8% with the third dose (also known as the first booster dose).
+As of 21 June 2022 80.5% of the population have been vaccinated with the first dose, 75.1% with the second dose and 55.9% with at least one additional dose (also known as booster doses).
+As of 09 March 2023, a total of 14,443,131 vaccine doses has been distributed in Norway.

 As of January 2022 the country offers both the Pfizer-BioNTech and Moderna vaccine for the population over 18 years old.
 It is possible for the population to choose the vaccine they want, and it is also possible to take different vaccines for the different doses.
 However, children under 18 years old are only given the Pfizer-BioNTech vaccine.
 The children under 15 years old need parental approval to be vaccinated, and they only get 1 dose of the Pfizer-BioTech vaccine.
 If they have some serious sickness, they may also get 2 doses.
 Only the children between 5 and 11 years old that have some serious sickness, will be offered the vaccine.
 Men between 18 and 30 years old are also recommended to choose to take the Pfizer-BioNTech due to the higher risk of getting myocarditis and pericarditis with the Moderna vaccine.

 Norway is also closely monitoring side effects, with both reports from healthcare professionals and the public being registered in a common database.
 This should allow for a good overview of the situation once the vaccine is distributed in the general population, as well as an efficient collaboration with other countries.